 Figure 6.24.
 Comparison of results from the 2D and 3D models of the island problem; solute concentrations at t = 20 yr.
 Solid lines indicate 2D results.
 Dashed lines indicate 3D results, which are shown within the vertical 3D plane y = 0 m.
 Concentration is expressed as the fraction of seawater concentration.
+The 3D mesh is shown at y = 0 m.
 Vertical exaggeration = 4x.

 Figure 6.25.
-Comparison of water saturation, S_w , results from the 2D and 3D models of the island problem at t = 20 yr.
+Comparison of water saturation, $S_w$ , results from the 2D and 3D models of the island problem at t = 20 yr.
 Thick solid line indicates 2D result.
 Thick dashed line indicates 3D result, which is shown within the vertical 3D plane y = 0 m.
 Thin dashed line indicates sea level.
 Water saturations of one plotted along zero pressure contours from 2D and 3D models.
+The 3D mesh is shown at y = 0 m.
 Vertical exaggeration = 40x.